jennybc/happy-git-with-r/05_install-github-acct.Rmd

 GitHub offers free unlimited private repositories for users and organizations in education, academic research, nonprofits, and charities.

-Go ahead and register your free acount NOW and then pursue any special offer that applies to you:
+Go ahead and register your free account NOW and then pursue any special offer that applies to you:

   * Students, faculty, and educational/research staff: [GitHub Education](https://education.github.com).
     - GitHub "Organizations" can be extremely useful for courses or research/lab groups, where you need some coordination across a set of repos and users.